KHF Clinical Resource

 MOC Programs

 Kids Health First has created the following American Board of Pediatrics (ABP) Maintenance of Certification (MOC) Programs for purposes of ensuring advanced knowledge and lifelong learning by pediatricians.
-Both MOC programs facilitate improved clinical competency and a standardization of care.
-Completion of these programs allow Kids Health First physicians to earn MOC credit for Part 4 in the Performance in Practice Category.
+The MOC programs facilitate improved clinical competency and a standardization of care.
+Completion of these programs allows Kids Health First physicians to earn MOC credit for Part 4 in the Performance in Practice Category.

 Current MOC Programs